owlike/genson/website/Documentation/ScalaGuide.md

 ###Scala version

-Genson has been tested against scala 2.10 and 2.11.
-In theory you can use it with all releases from 2.10 and up.
+Genson has been tested against scala 2.11.
+In theory you can use it with all releases from 2.11 and up.
-Older releases than 2.10 are not supported (and will not work).
+It also works with scala 2.10, but at the moment we don't provide an artifact for scala 2.10.
+If you want to use Genson against 2.10 you will have to build the source code your self.
+If you are using/want to use Genson with scala 2.10, please drop an email on the user list so we can find a better way to provide a distribution for different scala versions.

 ##Download